 and the Wattis Foundation Music Director of the San Francisco Symphony Youth Orchestra from 2009-2016.

-Cabrera is equally at home in the world of opera, frequently conducting productions in the United States and abroad.
-He was the Resident Conductor of the San Francisco Opera from 2005-2008, working on over 18 productions and conducting multiple performances.
-Cabrera has also been an assistant conductor for productions at the Metropolitan Opera, Lyric Opera of Chicago, the Ravinia Festival, Festival di Spoleto, the Aspen Music Festival, and the Music Academy of the West.
-Since 2008, he has frequently conducted productions ranging from Mozart to Puccini in Concepción, Chile.
+Cabrera is equally at home in the world of opera.
+He was the Resident Conductor of the San Francisco Opera from 2005-2008, and has also been an assistant conductor for productions at the Metropolitan Opera, Lyric Opera of Chicago, the Ravinia Festival, Festival di Spoleto, the Aspen Music Festival, and the Music Academy of the West.
+Since 2008, Cabrera has frequently conducted productions in Concepción, Chile.

 Awards and fellowships include a Herbert von Karajan Conducting Fellowship at the Salzburg Festival and conducting the Nashville Symphony in the League of American Orchestra’s prestigious Bruno Walter National Conductor Preview.
 Donato Cabrera was recognized by the Consulate-General of Mexico in San Francisco as a Luminary of the Friends of Mexico Honorary Committee, for his contributions to promoting and developing the presence of the Mexican community in the Bay Area.